Assessment Stage 6: Appeals

 Advice on appeals

-It is recommended that an applicant/submitter seek private legal advice when considering an appeal.
+It is recommended that an applicant / eligible submitter seek private legal advice when considering an appeal.

 Council's legal department, City Legal, is the contact for any party to an appeal.

 After the receipt and initial review of a development appeal, any mediation or Court appeal is coordinated by City Legal and the Appeals Team, Development Services.